 E. Trial Exhibits must be pre-marked, copied, and exchanged prior to the Final Pretrial Conference.
 Trial counsel are responsible for eliminating duplicate exhibits (and should consider appropriate use of “Joint Exhibit” designations) and discussing formal matters such as authenticity well before the start of trial.

-Please bring a separate list of your trial Exhibits for the court’s use to the Final Pretrial Conference and to trial.
+Please bring a separate list of your trial Exhibits for the court’s use to trial.

 The court reserves the right to exclude Exhibits not pre-marked and exchanged among trial counsel.